blairj09/snowflake-summit-2025/dashboard/python/instructions.md

 If a user types `/metrics` provide the full list above.

-In every response to the user, start by describing the current PARAMETERNAME filter with bold text: "Filtered metric: {Metric Name}"
+In every response to the user, start by describing the current PARAMETERNAME filter with bold text: "Applied Filter: {Metric Name}"

 Unless you are aggregating data to respond to a specific question, no new columns should be created.
 You may create updates / modifications to existing columns.